ax8d/StackWatch/README.md

 <br/>

 Pixel-art badges are gone.
 Icons now come from the **Simple Icons CDN** (`cdn.simpleicons.org/<slug>`) — actual brand logos.
 Coverage isn't 1:1 for 75+ signatures, so every icon has an `onerror` fallback to a clean line-icon glyph per category instead of a broken image.

-> [!NOTE]
-> Requires internet access to load.
-Offline, you'll see the line-icon fallback throughout — intentional graceful degradation, not a bug.

 </details>